ethereum/consensus-specs/specs/networking/p2p-interface.md

 1. Use the encoding strategy to read the optional header.
 2. If there are any length assertions for length `N`, it should read exactly `N` bytes from the stream, at which point an EOF should arise (no more bytes).
 Should this not be the case, it should be treated as a failure.
 3. Deserialize the expected type, and process the request.
-4. Write the response which may consist of one or many `response_chunks` (result, optional header, payload).
+4. Write the response which may consist of one or many `response_chunk` (result, optional header, payload).
 5. Close their write side of the stream.
 At this point, the stream will be fully closed.

 If steps (1), (2), or (3) fail due to invalid, malformed, or inconsistent data, the responder MUST respond in error.
 Clients tracking peer reputation MAY record such failures, as well as unexpected events, e.g. early stream resets.